-Basic traditional recipe for homemade kombucha using black tea and cane sugar as used for centuries in Russia.
+Basic traditional recipe for homemade kombucha using black and green tea and cane sugar as used for centuries.

 Boil 3 quarts of water.

-Add 1 - 1 1/2 cups white sugar to the boiling water and dissolve.
+Add 1 cup white sugar to the boiling water and dissolve.

 Continue to boil sugar water for 5 minutes.